tomtran90/CarND-Traffic-Sign-Classifier-P2/README.md

 I first ran the original LeNet architecture without the dropout layers and using only the original data.
 There was a serious over-fitting problem since the training accuracy was close to 1.0, but validation accuracy was only about .85.

-So there are a few things to fix this:
+So there are a few options to fix this:
 * More data
 * Use an architecture that can generalize better
 * Add dropout/regularization